You need just 4 everyday ingredients to make Pork Belly that's crispy on the outside, juicy and flavorful inside, and oh

 - a few grinds of black pepper

 - Roast pork belly for 30 minutes in a heavy, oven-safe pan or skillet, fat side up.
 Reduce heat to 275°F and roast for an hour or more, until tender but not mushy.
 (Larger pieces of pork belly will take longer.
 Our one-pound belly was done after an hour at 275°F.)

-Once chilled, slice into thick pieces and brown in a skillet on the stovetop until crisp.
+- Once chilled, slice into thick pieces and brown in a skillet on the stovetop until crisp.
 Enjoy alone or in soups, salads, pasta sauces, ramen and more! *See Recipe Notes for Ideas!